 Nina also provides advice and training to various Friends groups, such as Bournville Park and Manor Farm Park, in the care of existing and newly planted trees.
 She has led many tree walks at the local park.
 She is currently studying the Level 2 Arboriculture course through BTP, learning even more about trees!

 Nina was asked to join Birmingham TreePeople as a Trustee in February 2021.
-She is currently the Coordinator for the street tree citizen science survey, on behalf of Birmingham City Council and Kier.
+She is currently the Trustee Coordinator for the Street Tree Survey, on behalf of Birmingham City Council and Kier.
 Her role involves training and assisting volunteers in the art of tree surveying.

 James Tucker